cilium/cilium-service-mesh-beta/l7-traffic-management/README.md

 * Only `client2` is labelled with `other=client` - we will use this in a `CiliumNetworkPolicy` definition later in this example
 * The pods for `client`, `client2` and `echo-same-node` run on one node, while `echo-other-node` is scheduled to the other node

-Make a note of the client pod ID:
+Make an environment variable with the pod ID for `client2`:

 ```
-export CLIENT=<client pod ID>
+export CLIENT2=<client pod ID>
 ```

 You can also view the `echo-` services: